ThinkInvis/RoR2-TinkersSatchel/ModMeta/README.md

 - Artifact of Danger no longer applies OHP to enemies while disabled.
 - Severely nerfed default config settings for Armor Crystal.
 - Now uses plugin-specific console logger.

-**1.1.1**

-- Fixed missing buff icon for Artifact of Tactics.
-- Mimic count is now displayed per-item, and is no longer added to the item's normal display count.
-- Mimics no longer randomly decide to stop being mimics during shuffles.
-- Individual Mimics can no longer shuffle from an item to the same item.
-Swaps between two are still fair game.
-- Tweaked Mimic default config settings.
-Added a new setting to help reduce lag at extremely high itemcounts (limits maximum number of changes per shuffle).

-**1.1.0**

-- ADDED ITEM: Armor Crystal!
-- ADDED ARTIFACTS: Danger, Tactics, Suppression, Haste!
-	- Migrated Artifact of Danger from mod GlassArtifactOHP.
-- Index dump during game startup is now much prettier.
-- GitHub repo is now licensed (GNU GPL3).

-**1.0.0**

-- Initial version.
-Adds the following items to the game: Silver Compass, Mostly-Tame Mimic.